captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-If you don’t care about your son, Walter—then at least look out for yourself!
-You’re an old bitter drunk—
+If you don’t care about your son, Walter — then at least look out for yourself!
+You’re an old bitter drunk —

 ---